Dhananjoy Chatterjee: Case details

 Hetal Parekh was a student of Welland Gouldsmith School at Bowbazar, Kolkata.
 She used to live with her parents and elder brother in a third floor flat of Anand Apartments in Bhawanipore.
 The Parekhs moved into this flat in 1987.
 Dhananjoy was a security guard of this agency.
 He had worked in that building for about three years.

 On 5 March 1990, Dhananjoy performed security duty during the morning shift (6 am to 2 pm).
 Hetal left for her ICSE examination at about 7:30 am.
 After the examination, she returned home.
 In the afternoon, only Hetal and her mother were there in the flat.

-Hetal's mother went to visit a temple in the vicinities in the afternoon.
+Hetal's mother went to visit a temple in the vicinity in the afternoon.
 After returning from the temple, she being unable to enter her home, despite repeated knocking, asked some servants of other flats to break the door open.
 Hetal was found lying dead near the door connecting the living room with the Parekh couple's bedroom with blood stains on her face and on the floor.
 Two local doctors examined Hetal and declared her dead.

 Dhananjoy was not seen in the area after the murder had been discovered.
 He became the focal point of police investigations.
 He was eventually arrested by the police from his village home at Kuludihi near Chhatna, Bankura, in the early hours of 12 May 1990.

 The case was investigated by the Detective Department of Kolkata Police.
 The chargesheet prepared by the police included the charges of rape, murder and the theft of a wrist watch.
 The trial took place in the second court of the Additional Sessions Judge at Alipore.
 Since there was no direct witness to the murder, the case hinged on circumstantial evidence only.
 After the sessions court convicted Dhananjoy of all the offenses and sentenced him to death, the High Court at Calcutta and the Supreme Court of India upheld the conviction and the death sentence.
 The Supreme Court convicted Dhananjoy and regarded the crime as a heinous combination of offenses, aggravated by the fact that as a security guard Dhananjoy had been in charge of the victim's safety—enough to make it belong to the rarest of rare category of crimes-warranting a death sentence.